Pear-231/Personal-Finance-Portfolio-Tracker/README.md

 - The 'Current Historical Portfolio (Per Asset)' sheet contains automatically recorded historical data of the individual assets in the portfolio e.g. Facebook, Apple etc. - the data is used for the 'Portfolio Wealth (Per Asset)' graph in the 'Summary' sheet.
 - The 'Realised Historical Portfolio (Per Asset)' sheet contains any assets that have previously been automatically recorded in the 'Current Historical Portfolio (Per Asset)' sheet, and are no longer held.
 - The 'In-Day Portfolio Change' sheet contains automatically recorded data of the portfolio value throughout the day - the data is used for the 'In-Day Portfolio Change' graph displayed in email alerts.
-- Email Alerts are automatically sent when alert levels (set in the 'Additional Information' section of the 'Portfolio' sheet) are breached.
+- Email alerts are automatically sent when alert levels (set in the 'Additional Information' section of the 'Portfolio' sheet) are breached.

 # Instructions:
 1) Go to 'File > Make a copy', to save the Portfolio Tracker to your Google Drive.
-2) See the example sheets and data.
+2) See the sheets filled with example stocks, and data.
-3)
+3) 'Portfolio' Sheet: Current Assets
+- The 5 Stocks, 1 Bonds ETF, and 1 Commodities ETF are example assets, these are to be replaced with desired assets.
+- Cells in the columns: 'Ticker', 'Quantity', 'Date of First Holding', 'Purchase Price Per Share', 'Purchase Price (£), 'Interest, Dividends and Distributions', and the asset name require manual input of data relevant to desired assets.
+    - 'Ticker': Google Finance ticker information can be found by Google searching for the desired asset's ticker e.g. 'facebook ticker', copy the ticker e.g. 'NASDAQ: FB', and remove the space between the stock exchange and the company so it is formatted 'NASDAQ:FB'.
+    - Input data for 'Ticker', 'Quantity' etc. into the respective cells by following the examples in the template document, this process is repeated for each asset type.
+For 'Cash', data inputted is slightly different, follow the example.